vncnz/dotfiles/README.md

 - ```find /usr/share/icons ~/.local/share/icons ~/.icons -type d -name "cursors"``` lists all cursors installed in my system

 # Next steps
-- use external settings file for Ignis
+- handle notification bursts by introducing a short delay and showing only the latest one
-- better theme using
+- better theme using / color computing
-- evaluate using pywal instead of matugen
+- evaluate to make matugen optional and insert colors in settings.json
-- evaluate make matugen optional
+- evaluate to make swww optional
-- Who knows?